 For example, many businesses are turning to outsourcing talent and teams (including HR functions) to cope with coronavirus-related changes in priorities, work structures, and technologies.
 In part, this results from increases and decreases in staffing across departments and their respective costs.
 In fact, four in 10 businesses have significantly reduced employment 58 percent have resumed hiring.
 To help you see this emerging trend’s relevance today, we have conducted extensive research into the imminent vote.

 Here, we compiled research for business leaders on how each party, candidate, and issue could affect human resources and benefits for employees.
 Use these insights to understand how you can prepare for a post-election world regardless of the outcome.
-Along the way, ask yourself, “How will the 2020 election impact my business, HR efforts, and structured benefits?”
+Along the way, ask yourself, “How will I get some clarity Elections 2020 and how it will impact my business, HR efforts, and structured benefits?”

 Asking this question and reading this post will prepare you for the impact that the presidential outcome and state-wide changes the general election will bring.
 So, explore the issues below, and find the right solution for your business.